clintval/vartovcf/README.md

 #### Features

 - Unlike the Perl script bundled with VarDict, this tool streams record-by-record
-- Currently, the conversion of variant records generated in tumor-only mode is supported
+- Only the conversion of variant records generated with tumor-only mode is supported
 - Output VCF records are unsorted and a call to `picard SortVcf` is advised
-- The output is compatible with the VCF v4.2 specification
+- The output is compliant with the VCF v4.2 and v4.3 specifications

 #### Benchmarks